 The Ferrari Roma is designed to maximize driving enjoyment while offering truly world-class performance.
 Competitors like the Porsche 911 Turbo might come close, but Ferrari’s elegant designs and innovative architecture ultimately put it in a class of its own.
-Interested in buying a Ferrari of your own in St. Louis, Indianapolis, or anywhere else in the United States?
-Contact Continental AutoSports to get started — we’re based in the Chicago area, but we’ve helped enthusiasts throughout the country purchase the Prancing Horse of their dreams.
+Interested in buying a Ferrari of your own in Indianapolis, Milwaukee, or anywhere else in the United States?
+Contact Continental AutoSports Ferrari to get started — we’re based in the Chicago area, but we’ve helped enthusiasts throughout the country purchase the Prancing Horse of their dreams.

 Few experiences match that of putting the Ferrari 360 in drive.
 The raucous hum of the V8 engine produces an enchanting roar and top speeds of over 180 miles per hour that will delicately raise the pulse of even the most experienced of drivers.
 Offered with your choice of Spider (convertible) or Berlinetta (coupe) bodywork, you’ll be certain to turn heads and drop jaws when you take to the Indianapolis streets in your Ferrari 360.
 While the scorching engine and exceptional good looks of this supercar are enough to convince any discerning driver to buy, the Ferrari 360 interior keeps…